 Mental Health Services

-SOME supports women and men experiencing homelessness and/or poverty in stabilizing and maintaining their mental health through several programs.
+SOME supports adults experiencing homelessness and/or poverty in stabilizing and maintaining their mental health through several programs.

-We provide walk-in counseling and psychiatric services to individuals at our Health Services Clinic; Isaiah House, a therapeutic day program that provides a supportive environment for men and women who have been impacted by both homelessness and severe and persistent mental illness; and Jordan and Mary Claire Houses, a community alternative to psychiatric hospitalization.
+We provide walk-in counseling and psychiatric services to individuals at our Health Services Clinic; Isaiah House, a therapeutic day program that provides a supportive environment for adults who have been impacted by both homelessness and severe and persistent mental illness; and Jordan and Mary Claire Houses, a community alternative to psychiatric hospitalization.

 Location: 60 O Street, NW